LDAWG-a11y/a11yWebApp/src/guides/how-to-build-an-accessible-chatbot.md

 Quick explainer (this is incomplete):

 * I'm using a `<dialog>` as I want to group all of the things together, so that relationship is evident, an expandable chat widget does have dialog-type behaviour, in that it is on the highest layer of the UI and will therefore, at least visually block elements underneath.
 We could go for a modal dialog, however, I'm reluctant to go down that route, there are times where I may be speaking to a customer service agent, asking for help, and I need to actually interact with the page, as they are helping me.
-Perhaps something I want is out of stock, perhaps they suggest a slightly different model/colour and I want to stay in the same window, but learn about their suggestion.
+Perhaps something I want is out of stock, perhaps they suggest a slightly different model/colour and I want to stay in the same window, but learn about their suggestion (I appreciate this is problematic on a phone).
 I am only basing this on my own experiences, but being able to interact with the underlying page, whilst speaking through chat seems like something that would be common, for all mannaer of reasons, right?
-The chat is self-contained, it can and should stay current, be functional and not lose state or data, across p
+The chat is self-contained, it can and should stay current, be functional and not lose state or data, across pages, so a <dialog> seems like a sensible call.
 * A `<dialog>` needs a name, so I've added an `aria-labelledby` attribute, the IDRef of which points to the dialog's main heading
+* I have added the \`open\` attribute as a temporary measure, this is just so I can see the element and style it, we will remove it when we add the JS functionality
+* I've added a few containers:

+  * A container at the top which will hold the main heading, a visually hidden text node "Chat log" for the panel, a settings button and a close button
+  * A `.Chat__window `container, which has `role="log"` and an AccName, which is pointing to the "Chat log